liguori/organizer/README.md

 ## Build

+Requirements: You need to install NodeJS 10.16.3 and .NET Core 3.0 SDK.

 Execute the 'src/MakeBuild.ps1' PowerShell script.
 (PS Core for Linux/Max or execute the .ps1 commands in your favourite console)

 Once the build is completed, you can run the Electron App: